forkchili/step-meme-advices/README.md

     - Python (for automating some quick tasks like video to frames, and also doing the fake python script "how to get rich with step" in windows xp.
 Learn to code people !
 It will always be useful !!!)
     - Handbrake, for video format conversion
     - ChatGPT, because google was sometimes not precise enough
     - https://cleanup.pictures It allows you to remove an element of a picture.
-That is super cool, specially when we don't have time to do a great photoshop cleaning.
+That is super cool, especially when we don't have time to do a great photoshop cleaning.

 ### 5 - Export and watch the meme